dmslabbert/dmslabbert.github.io/blog/2023-03-08-welcome/index.md

 Now, obviously, you have to replace the word "hammer" with "Java" and the word "furniture" with applications.

-Remember I said that I need to create a *pre-university course* that will turn you into a *full stack software developer*, able to build *enterprise applications*?
+Remember I said that I need to create a *pre-university course* that will turn you into a *full stack software developer*, able to build *industry-standard* *enterprise applications*?
 Let's look at this in more depth.

 ## Pre-University Course